groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/nodejs-java/com.groupdocs.editor.license/metered/_index.md

 > ```

 **Returns:**
-double - Count of already used credits
+java.math.BigDecimal - Count of already used credits